ClusterHQ/powerstrip/README.rst

 * A Continue response argument could be added to allow chain cancellation with a non-error response.
 * Verbose logging (to stdout) as an optional argument/yaml configuration flag, to help hook authors debugging hooks.
+* A public list of all known Powerstrip hooks.

 License
 =======